maggieNeedsZzz/block-game-ai/README.md

 ## The AI

-The AI is a basic game tree.
+The AI is just basic game tree search.
 I thought about using Reinforcement Learning (RL), but the action space is too large, and there are clear rules and heuristics that can be implemented for a good AI.

 When the pieces of the round are defined, a game tree is created with all the possible sequences of piece placements on the board.
 Each node stores helpful information for the AI, such as: